 Chick-lit: a sub-theme all its own

 Chick-lit comprises any number of genres, but it almost always has a “Boy Meets Girl” theme.
-You’ll find it in those women’s “cosy” mysteries, and in series such as Ellen Byerrum’s Crimes of Fashion and Rhys Bowen’s Her Royal Spyness.
+You’ll find it in those women’s “cozy” mysteries, and in series such as Ellen Byerrum’s Crimes of Fashion and Rhys Bowen’s Her Royal Spyness.
 Ditto Sophie Kinsella’s Shopaholic series and even Helen Fielding’s Brigit Jones’ Diary series.
 The list is, literally, endless.

 In a Chick-Lit series it takes several books until Boy Gets Girl (or Girl Gets Boy), another several books until Boy Marries Girl, and still another one or two until Girl Has Baby.
 Chick-Lit does get monotonous, but if you need good trash, find one or two series and stick with them.

 The problem with Chick-Lit, of course, is that real life doesn’t work the way it does in these novels.
-I can count on one hand people I know who went out with someone, broke up with them, and then ended up marrying them (and staying married).
+I can count on one hand people I know who went out with someone, broke up with them, and then ended up marrying them (and stayed married).
 Also, how many geeky gals do you know who married men who look like they just stepped out of a GQ photo shoot?
 Invariably, those are the kind of girls depicted in Chick-Lit.

-Life isn’t that formulaic, but perhaps that’s why we women love happy-ending Boy Meets Girl books.
+Life isn’t that formulaic, but perhaps that’s why we women love happy-ending, Boy Meets Girl books.